 Set in the heart of the winelands, this beautiful house is home to a restaurant very close to my heart.
 I was treated often as a child to Gatriles and with the same owners and the same signature dish on the menu, 96 Winery Road is more than special.
 You can have an intimate dinner for 2, a birthday party for 8 in the ‘wine cellar’ or even a Christmas party in the separate dining room.
 The tables are spacious and set far away from each other that you do not feel like you are encroaching on other diners.

 The menu is well priced with a good variety of meals to suit anyone.
 The average price for a main course is R127.
-You can chose from the tasting menu – with or without wine pairings, the seasonal menu, or their standard menu.
+You can choose from the tasting menu – with or without wine pairings, the seasonal menu, or their standard menu.
 This changes frequently, which means as a regular diner you will not become bored with eating the same fare.
 However, you will always find the duck and cherry pie on the menu as well as the crème brûlée.
 Both have been on the menu since 1974!

 The wine list has to be one of the best I have ever encountered in South Africa, and do not be intimidated by its size – you will find something there to suit your palate and your wallet.
 And if you are left wondering what to order, there are chefs recommendations for pairings as well as a sommelier to guide you.
 We always find a decent single malt to try while we are looking at the menu.
 96 Winery Road also stock a good range of craft beers.